Georgian wine PDO

 Wine styles & characteristics

-- Color: light straw to golden
+- Color: pale straw to light gold

 - Alcohol: 12-13.5%